DevenJnando/flood-monitor/README.md

 service to these countries in the future, but as far as I know, currently there is no way of reasonably doing this...my deepest apologies.

+### Mapbox

+While mapbox is a dependency listed in `package.json` and does not need to be installed independently of this application, you do still need a mapbox account and a valid API key to view the rendered map.
+There is a free tier which you can sign up for [here](https://account.mapbox.com/auth/signup/?page=/).

+### Environment variables
 The frontend will not work properly without the proper credentials/endpoints for all the other parts of the stack, but you're welcome to fork and modify the map itself to your heart's content.

+To do so, create an `.env` file and fill out the required variables according to the `.env_template`

+Once you have your mapbox key, paste this as the value for the `MAPBOX_TOKEN` variable.
+Remove the `_template` extension so you now have a `.env` file, and the application should work upon installation.

+### Installation and running

 Once you have cloned/forked everything and installed all dependencies with ```npm install```, just run:

 ```bash